PEZ/js2clj2js/README.md

 | js-interop |        100 |        1500 |
 | as-jsi     |        800 |       10000 |

+**NB**: The transform code, for the JS data implementations does not allow being repeated like I do here.
+See [below about data corruption](#all-js-interop-implementation-stop-working-at-1k-transforms).

 * `clj-data` represents all solutions doing the transform using regular Clojure data transform functions, including the **cljs-bean**, and **Transit** examples.
 * `as-jsi` is **applied-science/js-interop**, including **js-mode**.
 * `js-interop` is Thomas Heller's “Embrace Interop” contribution, which skips using any library and thus enjoys no destructuring convenience.